Autistic blogs represent both diversity and commonality of Autistic perspectives. Below are suggestions for using the Actually Autistic Blogs List.

 How do (or will) you use the Actually Autistic Blogs List?
 How can it become more accessible and useful?
 Please offer suggestions in the comments below.

 The Actually Autistic Blogs List continues being updated regularly.
-(The date of last update is now included at the bottom of the home page.)
+(The date of the last update is now included at the bottom of the home page.)
 Nearly all Autistic bloggers have been contacted to request input on how they want their blogs listed (and about a third responded).
 All previous issues have been resolved.

 Follow my blog with Bloglovin